 Demand for additional waiver slots will be determined based on the 12-month period ending on September 30 for each year in years 3, 4 and 5.
 If at least one Class Member in a Facility is denied waiver services due to lack of capacity in the MFP Project and waiver programs, then demand is considered to have exceeded capacity for that year.
 If demand exceeds capacity in a given year, the following year capacity will be increased by 125% of the number of slots added in the prior year.
 If demand does not exceed capacity in a given year, the following year's capacity will be increased by 100% of the number of slots added in the prior year.

-The cost of implementing these programs is projected to be approximately \$386 million, with approximately half of that amount expected to be reimbursed by the federal government.
-These costs will be phased in over the six-year term of the agreement.
-The net state cost in fiscal 2014 is expected to be \$11.5 million, which is projected to be absorbed within MassHealth's fiscal 2014 appropriation.
-The net state cost in the sixth year of the agreement (fiscal 2019) is expected to be \$56.2 million.
-The net state cost in the sixth year represents the expected annualized cost of these programs going forward.
+The cost of implementing these programs was originally projected to be approximately \$386 million, phased in over six years, with approximately half of that amount expected to be reimbursed by the federal government.
+The fiscal 2015 budget provided a new, \$34.3 million line item (4000-1425) at EHS/MassHealth specifically for the purposes of funding the Hutchinson Settlement.
+The majority of this funding will be allocated to the Department of Developmental Services and the Massachusetts Rehabilitation Commission to fund Hutchinson-related services, while the residual EHS/MassHealth funding will pay for the development of the IT systems necessary to support and track these services.
+By year six of the agreement, fiscal 2019, when the program will be fully implemented, the annualized cost of the program as initially projected will be approximately \$112 million (gross) or \$56 million (net) state cost.

 Massachusetts Council of Human Service Providers, Inc., et al. v.
 Secretary of the Executive Office of Health and Human Services (Suffolk Superior Court).
 A coalition of providers of social services has brought suit against EOHHS, alleging that EOHHS has failed to promulgate new (higher) rates of reimbursement to providers of various behavioral health services, and to reimburse those providers consistent with such rates, notwithstanding the provisions of Chapter 257 of the Acts of 2008, which set a timetable by which such rates were required to be promulgated and to become effective.
 The plaintiffs argue that EOHHS had a non-discretionary duty under Chapter 257 to promulgate the new rates, and to reimburse providers consistent with such rates, but has failed to do so in a timely manner.
 Plaintiffs have brought an action seeking relief under the mandamus and declaratory judgment statutes.
 In their complaint, plaintiffs allege that, if EOHHS is ordered promptly to set and pay according to all rates that have not yet been promulgated, EOHHS would be liable for approximately \$52 million in higher rate payments (i.e., the difference between the currently extant rates and the new rates required to be set) in fiscal 2015 alone.
-The complaint was filed on or about June 30, 2014; EOHHS's responsive pleading, which will assert defenses to the complaint, will be due before the end of July.
+The complaint was filed on or about June 30, 2014; on July 29, 2014, EOHHS filed its answer denying some allegations and asserting several affirmative defenses.